Dooriin/AEM-Health-Check/README.md

 It is also possible to extend an existing profiles by also passing in an existing profile via the `--profile` flag.
 In this way, it is possible to build new profiles by extending previous browsing sessions as needed.

 ```
-docker run -p 6080:6080 -p 9223:9223 -v $PWD/crawls/profiles:/crawls/profiles -it webrecorder/browsertrix-crawler create-login-profile --url "https://example.com/" --filename "/crawls/profiles/newProfile.tar.gz" --profile "/crawls/profiles/oldProfile.tar.gz"
+docker run -p 6080:6080 -p 9223:9223 -v $PWD/crawls/profiles:/crawls/profiles -it webrecorder/-crawler create-login-profile --url "https://example.com/" --filename "/crawls/profiles/newProfile.tar.gz" --profile "/crawls/profiles/oldProfile.tar.gz"
 ```

 #### Headless vs Headful Profiles

-Browsertrix Crawler supports both 'headful' and headless crawling.
+ Crawler supports both 'headful' and headless crawling.
 We recommend using headful crawling to be most accurate to user experience, however, headless crawling may be faster.

 To use profiles in headless mode, profiles should also be created with `--headless` flag.

-When creating browser profile in headless mode, Browsertrix will use the devtools protocol on port 9222 to stream the browser interface (previously, this was also used in headful mode as well).
+When creating browser profile in headless mode,  will use the devtools protocol on port 9222 to stream the browser interface (previously, this was also used in headful mode as well).

 To create a profile in headless mode, run:

 ```
-docker run -p 9222:9222 -p 9223:9223 -v $PWD/crawls/profiles:/crawls/profiles/ -it webrecorder/browsertrix-crawler create-login-profile --headless --url "https://example.com/"
+docker run -p 9222:9222 -p 9223:9223 -v $PWD/crawls/profiles:/crawls/profiles/ -it webrecorder/-crawler create-login-profile --headless --url "https://example.com/"
 ```

 ### Automated Profile Creation for User Login

-If the `--automated` flag is provided, Browsertrix Crawler will attempt to create a profile automatically after logging in to sites with a username and password.
+If the `--automated` flag is provided,  Crawler will attempt to create a profile automatically after logging in to sites with a username and password.
 The username and password can be provided via `--username` and `--password` flags or, if omitted, from a command-line prompt.

-When using `--automated` or `--username` / `--password`, Browsertrix Crawler will not launch an interactive browser and instead will attempt to finish automatically.
+When using `--automated` or `--username` / `--password`,  Crawler will not launch an interactive browser and instead will attempt to finish automatically.

 The automated profile creation system will log in to a single website with supplied credentials and then save the profile The script profile creation system also take a screenshot so you can check if the login succeeded.